Download IDIMPOSER-20171026 (Pro Edition only)

 The installer uses the Mac Terminal application, and leaves Terminal open at the conclusion of installation; you will probably want to quit Terminal once the installer has finished.

 I’ll try to do a Windows .cmd version of the installer soon.
-Until I do, use Method A or Method B to install.
+Until I do, use Method A or Method B or Method C to install.

 Then, to run IDImposer